Minneopa Falls, Bison and so much more at Minneopa State Park

 Minneopa State Park in Mankato MN

 The 2,599 acre park is home to more than just the bison.
-They also have camping, wildlife programs, an old mill ruins, Minneopa Falls and 4.5 miles of hiking.
+They also have camping, wildlife programs, an old mill ruins, Minneopa Falls, and 4.5 miles of hiking.
 With Mankato being just a short drive from the Twin Cities, this made a perfect day trip.
 Mankato has so many amazing sites, at Minneopa State Park made it to the list of the 28 things you need to do when visiting Mankato MN.

 Minneopa Falls MN

 Minneopa Falls consists of two falls, the first is just 8 feet.
 The second, more dramatic falls are nearly 40 feet.
 Minneopa Falls in MN is accessible to everyone.
 They have a paved path from the parking lot just behind the picnic area, making it incredibly easy to find.
-Take the footbridge across to get the view of the smaller falls.
+Take the footbridge across to get a view of the smaller falls.
 The creek was shallow and the kids loved getting to explore up top.

 As any good waterfall explorer, we needed to see it from the base too.
-The park normally has a loop that takes you all around the falls, but due to some erosion, it’s now a one way path.
-Take the paved path to set of stone steps and venture into the woods.
+The park normally has a loop that takes you all around the falls, but due to some erosion, it’s now a one-way path.
+Take the paved path to a set of stone steps and venture into the woods.
 After that just follow the trail along the bank of the creek.
-The path is sandy, rocky and will have you climbing over tree limbs.
+The path is sandy, and rocky, and will have you climbing over tree limbs.
 It’s not too bad, but I recommend that you have a pair of steady shoes just to be safe.
 Flip-flops are not recommended.
 Minneopa Falls made my list of 8 Stunning Waterfalls Near Minneapolis.
 But it’s defiantly is worthy of a Day Trip.

 We used this opportunity to test out our new hydration backpack.
 I’ve wanted one of these for some time now and decided to try it.
 I found one that had extra pockets so I could store my first aid kit and bug spray.
 Defiantly a must when doing any hiking, especially with kids.
 The pack worked great because it allowed me to have my hands free to hang on to my 3-year-old and, have a free hand to stabilize myself.
 The pack held 2.3 liters of water.